daotl/acei/spec/acei/apps.md

 ### Query Proofs

-The Tendermint block header includes a number of hashes, each providing an anchor for some type of proof about the blockchain.
+The Tendermint block header includes a number of hashes, each providing an anchor for some type of proof about the distributed ledger.
 The `ValidatorsHash` enables quick verification of the validator set, the `DataHash` gives quick verification of the transactions included in the block, etc.